flo-v/SUSHI_labrotation/README.md

 * ezApp<application_name> eg.ezAppVcfStats:
 This is were the R class is created (inherits from ezApp superclass).
 In the class ezMethod<application_name> is called

-ezRun/inst/templates contains the markdown documents associated with the specific apps, the analysis done in the App that is in directory "R".
+ezRun/inst/templates contains the markdown documents associated with the specific R apps, the analysis done in the App that is in directory "R".
 The Results are loaded in the template and then only the plotting is done in the markdown template.
 Tabs on sushi webpage html output corresond to sections under title in the template

 ezRun must be installed again, every time that changes in Apps (R) or templates (R Markdown) are made

-In sushi webpage: Index of shows path to file on gstore of functional genomics center (there only read permissions) therefore copying necessarry for editing
+In sushi webpage: Index shows path to file on gstore of functional genomics center (there I only have read permissions) therefore copying of files necessarry for editing
 To be able to use VcfStatsApp we need to add column namede "Dummy" as column Name requirements of app must be fulfilled by dataset (check column requirements in Help--SushiApp List
 Use SNPrelate library for phylogenetic trees